kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

    already exists.
 It sets the `descheduling.avalanche.io` value to the `.spec.requesters`.
 4. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorName`.
-5. Actor B updates the EvictionRequest status and also sets `.status.evictionRequestCancellationPolicy=Allow`.
+5. Actor B updates the EvictionRequest status and checks that `.status.evictionRequestCancellationPolicy=Allow`.
 6. Actor B begins notifying users of application P that the application will experience a disruption and delays the disruption so that the users can finish their work.